dbeley/fdroid-insights/README.md

 ![F-Droid Insights - Easily explore F-Droid apps with data from external sources](imgs/2023-07-10_fdroid-insights.png)

-[**F-Droid Insights**](https://dbeley.github.io/fdroid-insights) is a simple website that let you explore F-Droid apps enriched by data coming from external websites such as Github.
+[**F-Droid Insights**](https://dbeley.github.io/fdroid-insights) is a simple website that lets you explore F-Droid apps enriched by data coming from external websites such as Github.
 It facilitates the discovery of popular and well-maintained projects which might be challenging to locate on the regular F-Droid website.

 ## Motivation